Steps to Take After a Boating or Jet Ski Accident

 • Forms and instructions are available on the SCDNR website

-• Death or disappearance of a person from a vessel
+• The death or disappearance of a person from a vessel

 • Injury requiring medical treatment beyond first aid